Interview with Marlon Kautz, an organizer with Atlanta Solidarity Fund:

 And the second concern and problem is obviously, if being a member of a political organization that criticizes law enforcement is sufficient to be considered a terrorist, we have a serious First Amendment problem here.
 It would be alarming if it was possible to accuse people of terrorism just because of their association with a political organization.

 And the third problem with this is that the statement itself is a factual lie.
-The DA is claiming that Defend the Atlanta Forrest Organization has been classified as a domestic violent extremist organization by the Department of Homeland Security.
+The DA is claiming that Defend the Atlanta Forest Organization has been classified as a domestic violent extremist organization by the Department of Homeland Security.
 This is simply not true.
-The Department of Homeland Security never designated Defend the Atlanta Forrest or any group as a domestic violent extremist group.
+The Department of Homeland Security never designated Defend the Atlanta Forest or any group as a domestic violent extremist group.
 They don’t do that.
 They don’t have that classification.
 [Editor’s note: The Washington Post reported that “A DHS spokesman denied that the agency had labeled any group called ‘Defend the Atlanta Forest’ as an extremist group, saying the agency ‘does not classify or designate any groups as domestic violent extremists.’”]
 We don’t know where that information even came from.
 It just underscores that the prosecutors in these cases are not engaging in good faith here.
 They are not taking actions to keep the public safe.
 They are trying to crush a political movement which opposes their goals of building a massive police training facility.

 Revolution: Thanks, it’s important that our readers learn from your work and perspective.
 Anything you want to share with our readers about what your organization is doing about this?